 Prof. Rick Hazlett teaches a small group at the Farm's outdoor classroom.

-- Faculty Research Notable faculty research includes Professor Richard Worthington's involvement on citizen participation and the U.N.
-Convention on Biological Diversity, Professor David Tannenbaum's research on organic photovoltaics, Professor Walker Wells' work as Fulbright Fellow on sustainable urbanism, and Char Miller's contributions to literature on environmental history and public lands, among others.
+- Faculty Research Notable faculty research includes Heather Williams' forthcoming book on the Santa Ana River, David Tannenbaum's research on organic photovoltaics, research by Bowman Cutter and John Jurewitz on climate change adaptation, Char Miller's contributions to literature on environmental history and public lands, and Erin Runions' work on community-based organizing and research, among others.

-- Summer Research Projects In 2012-13, the Summer Undergraduate Research Program funded 113 projects, 14 percent of which were sustainability-related.
-Additionally, 11 projects were supported through the Mellon Environmental Analysis Program.
+- Summer Research Projects In 2013-14, the Summer Undergraduate Research Program funded 154 projects, 9 of which were sustainability-related.

-- Student Outreach Activities Projects included Compost Awareness Day, Vampire Energy event at Halloween, and the Holiday Eco Craft Fair.
+- Student Outreach Activities Projects included Compost Awareness Day.

-- Pomona Organic Farm The Farm continues to host workshops, festivals, and field trips including a spring bee workshop led by professional bee keeper Russ Levine.
-The Farm also hosted a weekly Farm Stand at the Smith Campus Center to increase visibility for the farm, discuss organic farming and sell farm products.
+- Pomona Organic Farm More than 750 visitors came to the Farm this year, including 28 local school groups who came for free educational tours.
+Six members of the Schuler Scholars college access program in Chicago came to the Farm in July for a week-long service learning trip.
+Over 100 people participated in weekly Farm volunteer hours, including students, faculty, staff, and community members.
+The Farm continues to host workshops, festivals, and field trips including a spring bee workshop led by professional bee keeper Russ Levine.
+The Farm also hosted a biweekly Farm Stand at the Smith Campus Center to increase visibility for the farm, discuss organic farming, and sell over 650 pounds of produce.

 Progress toward goals for 2020